deval-patel/ollehtO_Py/README.md

 *Andriy Gumenyuk:*

 I was responsible for creating *Othello.Board.py* class and all of the code inside.
-As well as creating High-Level Documentation for *Othello.OthelloGame*
+For the ReadMe file I wrote the installation process and created High-Level Documentation for *Othello.OthelloGame*.